It Doesn't Have To Be Right…

 The Kencyrath have lived on many worlds since being forced from their home world by Perimal Darkling.
 Rathillien is just the latest.
 Jame is a Highborn, and the twin sister of Torisen, lord of the Knorth, one of the Kencyrath houses.
 Jame was introduced as a thief in the first book, discovered her brother and assisted him in a great battle in the second book, tried to discover her role in the third book, and now, in the fourth book in the series, she’s been made Torisen’s heir and enrolled at Tentir, which seems to be some sort of training school for elite soldiers.
 Jame is not expected to succeed, nor is her presence appreciated.

 Despite this, she muddles through, and even manages to resolve a few issues, some relating specifically to her house, Knorth, and its history, and some related to Tentir’s own history.
-Such as the rathorn colt – a sort of horse with armour and horns. which has been hunting Jame and which she turns into a reluctant ally.
+Such as the rathorn colt – a sort of horse with armour and horns, which has been hunting Jame and which she turns into a reluctant ally.
 The title To Ride a Rathorn is actually a pun – because the phrase means something like “to grab the tail of a tiger” but there’s also this rathorn which Jame might end up actually riding…

 Jame’s specialness gets a bit wearying at times – being the centre of a narrative is one thing, having the entire world revolve around a Mary Sue is another.
 It also means there’s not much jeopardy – no matter what Hodgell throws at Jame, she’s going to win through.
 There are, after all, seven more books to go.
 But the details are fun, the world-building is interesting, and the plot rolls forward with the relentlessness of a, er, charging rathorn.